 As well as the wellbeing challenges and threat to companies’ revenues, a poor digital experience can be a major annoyance for workers.
 More than half (54%) of hybrid workers admitted that they’d been left feeling frustrated after a poor digital experience.
 On top of this, almost half (49%) said they felt that IT treats most of their workforce the same, without understanding how they work as individuals.
 If this becomes a problem that persists, it can have a knock-on effect on workplace happiness and job satisfaction.

 More than a third (38%) of hybrid workers, for instance, said a poor digital experience reduced their job satisfaction.
 More concerning still was that 30% said a poor digital experience had made them want to leave a job or had contributed to them leaving a job.
 With many industries experiencing the effects of ‘The Great Resignation,’ employers need to do everything they can to hold onto their talent.
-Gartner found that 75% of hybrid or remote knowledge workers say their expectations for working flexibly have increased – so, it’s clear that nailing the digital experience needs to be a major priority for employers.
+It’s clear that nailing the digital experience needs to be a major priority for employers.

 So, what needs to be done?
 It’s up to employers to preserve the benefits of hybrid working while protecting and retaining staff.
 Giving employees access to technology is only the first step in becoming a digitally agile organization where hybrid workers thrive.
 Organizations need a new approach that allows them to measure and quantify how technology is used and what the impact is on the user experience.